onishisaryu/DScourseS23Project/README.md

 The process can be summarized in the following steps:
 1. Data collection is initiated by the get_activity_list(stoken) command.
   - Requires authorization from the user specified earlier.
 2. Data is filtered to only include fields necessary for the project.
   - Use the filter() and select() functions.
 3. Store data in "run_mod" data frame for use in data analysis section.

-The code for this can be found in /Rcode/data_cleaning.R
+The code for this can be found in the Rcode directory (/Rcode/data_cleaning.R)

 ### Data Analysis

-Update from local machine
+The main method of data analysis used in this project is backwards stepwise multiple regression.
+This process follows these steps:
+1. Generate an initial model with all variables
+2. Initiate a stepwise variable selection to keep only the important variables.

+This was repeated three times, with each iteration adding a new component to the initial model.
+- The first model is a basic multiple regression, with no manipulation of variables.
+- The next includes quadratic transformations of the variables.
+- The final model includes interaction terms.
+Only significant interactions are kept in the source code.

+The code for this section can be found in Rcode directory (/Rcode/data_analysis.R)